Melvern, Kansas – Building Bridges in Osage County

 Melvern, Kansas - Main Street Looking South 1900

 Melvern, Kansas, along the Marias des Cygnes River in Osage County, got its start when settlers arrived in the area in the 1860s.
-First built about a half mile northeast of the town’s current location, they named the town Junction Hills.
-The first school was a log cabin close to the river, but a sturdier building was constructed from heavy timbers and stone from nearby quarries in 1870, which also served as a town meeting place, and church services for several denominations on Sundays.
+First built about half a mile northeast of the town’s current location, the town was named Junction Hills.
+The first school was a log cabin close to the river, but a sturdier building was constructed from heavy timbers and stone from nearby quarries in 1870, which also served as a town meeting place and as a church for several denominations on Sundays.

-On a hill overlooking the river, it was determined that it wasn’t a good location for expansion due to the threat of flooding, so the town founders platted a new location in 1870.
+On a hill overlooking the river, it was determined that the site wasn’t a good location for expansion due to the threat of flooding, so the town’s founders platted a new location in 1870.
 Within the first year, Melvern boasted three dry goods stores, a blacksmith, a drugstore, and a steam-powered sawmill.
-When it was incorporated in 1884, the town was renamed after one of the founder’s parents’ birthplace, Malvern Hills of Scotland.
-But when the town’s charter came back the name was misspelled and changed to Melvern.
+When it was incorporated in 1884, the town was renamed after the birthplace of one of its founders’ parents, the Malvern Hills of Scotland.
+But when the town’s charter came back, the name was misspelled and changed to Melvern.

 Hand digging the railroad cut at Melvern Kansas, 1882.

-Growth in Melvern was slow at first, but in 1884 the Kansas City and Emporia Railroad built lines through town, which shipped hard stone from a rich vein nearby, cattle, grain, and even clams from the river.
+Growth in Melvern was slow at first, but in 1884 the Kansas City and Emporia Railroad built lines through town, shipping hard stone from a nearby rich vein, cattle, grain, and even clams from the river.
 Within just a couple of years, the population boomed to about 500.
-In 1890, brothers Charles E. and William H. Warner established one of two woven wire manufacturing businesses, steadying the town’s economy into the 20th century.
+In 1890, brothers Charles E. and William H. Warner established one of two woven-wire manufacturing businesses, helping stabilize the town’s economy into the 20th century.
 By the late 1800s, Melvern was home to four doctors, four lawyers, three general stores, four restaurants, three hotels, three drug stores, three livery stables, a couple of hardware stores, a bank, an undertaker, a broom factory, and a newspaper.
-The town was a trading and shipping point for the surrounding rural areas, with bridges being critical in providing farmers access to local markets.
+The town was a trading and shipping hub for the surrounding rural areas, with bridges critical to providing farmers with access to local markets.

-In 1909, the Atchison, Topeka and Santa Fe (ATSF) railroad built an impressive steel truss bridge that spanned the existing double track used today through Melvern.
-The bridge was built as an overpass in order to avoid a dangerous crossing through Melvern.
-Not in typical form, the design of the bridge was actually the railroad’s standard truss design used for train traffic and featured a comparatively narrow deck width of 15 feet and a tall vertical clearance of 26 feet.
+In 1909, the Atchison, Topeka & Santa Fe Railroad built an impressive steel truss bridge that spanned the existing double track used today through Melvern.
+The bridge was built as an overpass to avoid a dangerous crossing through Melvern.
+Not in typical form, the bridge’s design was actually the railroad’s standard truss design used for train traffic, featuring a comparatively narrow deck width of 15 feet and a tall vertical clearance of 26 feet.
 Construction started in May 1909 and was completed by the end of the summer.

 Melvern, Ks Truss Bridge 1909